Nobody Fucking Asked You

 This work takes inspiration from Patty Chang's separation of the interior and exterior self in her performance, The Fountain (1999), and Dynasty Handbag's humor and absurdity of her stand up performances during her show, Weirdo Night.

-For my performance, I wanted to focus on the impostor syndrome that many artists struggle with and general toxic and discrediting self-talk.
+That's Showbizz, Baby focuses on the impostor syndrome that many artists struggle with and general toxic and discrediting self-talk.

 "Impostor syndrome is a psychological pattern in which an individual doubts their skills, talents or accomplishments and has a persistent internalized fear of being exposed as a "fraud".
 Despite external evidence of their competence, those experiencing this phenomenon remain convinced that they are frauds, and do not deserve all they have achieved.
 Individuals with impostorism incorrectly attribute their success to luck, or interpret it as a result of deceiving others into thinking they are more intelligent than they perceive themselves to be.
 While early research focused on the prevalence among high-achieving women, impostor syndrome has been recognized to affect both men and women equally."